 from sdtk import com_sdtk_api_GitAPI def printerData(data, reader): print(data) com_sdtk_api_GitAPI.retrieveAPI().retrieveData({"owner": "Vis-LLC", "repo": "Simple-Data-Toolkit-UI", "branch": "main", "path": "index.html"}, printerData)We can also login using a personal access token (https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)

-Ready to redefine your workflow?
+Ready to elevate your connection?

 Learn more about Ortingo